Understanding Coordinating and Subordinating Conjunctions in Croatian

 Subordinating Conjunctions in Croatian

-Subordinating conjunctions connect a dependent clause to an independent clause, showing a relationship such as cause, time, condition, or contrast.
+Subordinating conjunctions connect a dependent clause to an independent clause, showing a relationship such as cause, time, condition, or purpose.
+They are similar to English conjunctions like "because", "although", and "if".

 - da (that)